 Once In the City.
 Once of America's oldest cities, Providence was founded in 1636, by Roger Williams, a religious dissident chased out of Massachusetts, probably for pointing out how the Puritans had deflated the footballs before the game against the Indians on the first Thanksgiving.
 He named it Providence, after the concept of divinely ordained events and outcomes, and it became a haven for other religious dissidents.

 ZIP Codes in Rhode Island begin with the digits 028 and 029.
 The Area Code is 401.
+Interstate 295 serves as a bypass for Providence, but not a beltway.

 Providence doesn't really have a "centerpoint," although downtown is at the confluence of the Providence and Woonasquatucket Rivers.
 The sales tax in the State of Rhode Island is 7 percent.